widgetti/ipyvuetify/docs/usage.rst

 * data: data for the event.
 For e.g. :code:`click` of :code:`Btn` this contains which modifier keys are pressed and some information on the position of the mouse.

+All `HTML events <https://www.w3schools.com/tags/ref_eventattributes.asp>`_ can be used.
+The ``on`` prefix must be omitted.

-To find out what events are supported by a widget, the `Vuetify API explorer <https://vuetifyjs.com/components/api-explorer/>`_ can be used.
-Search for a component and on the left-hand side of list of attributes you will find a tab for the events.
+Widgets can have custom events, to find out which, the `Vuetify API explorer
+<https://vuetifyjs.com/components/api-explorer/>`_ can be used.
+Search for a component and on the left-hand side of list
+of attributes you will find a tab for the events.

 In Vuetify events are defined as attributes with an :code:`@` prefix.
 The equivalent Vuetify syntax of the example above
 is: